Understanding fixed income & bonds

 However, coupons are just part of the total returns that investors can receive when investing in bonds.
 The other source of return is capital gain.
 Bonds, like stocks, are subject to market conditions and their value can fluctuate (or move up and down) from the time they are issued until their maturity.
 Factors affecting the price of a bond during its life are discussed later.

 The price of a bond can fluctuate throughout its life.
 This fluctuation is in response to the current interest rate environment.
 Since bonds cannot change their coupon rates to align with current interest rates, their prices will adjust accordingly so that their yields can do so.

 What is yield?
 Put simply, it is a measure of return available from a bond.
-Take the example of a ten-year bond with a par value of $100, which pays out a 5% coupon (i.e. $5) on an annual basis.
+Take the example of a 10 year bond with a par value of $100, which pays out a 5% coupon rate (i.e. $5) each year.
 The yield on the bond is therefore 5%.

-Conversely, should market interest rates drop to 4%, the price of the bond will increase to about $125 so that the yield on the bond will decrease to 4% ($5/$125)
+Conversely, should prevailing interest rates drop to 4%, the price of the bond will increase to about $125 so that the yield on the bond will decrease to 4% ($5/$125)